 DGH is committed to promoting lifelong learning, and an excellent method to do so is via watching documentaries.
 All sorts of new information can be gleaned from watching these flicks.
 If you’re like me, you’ll be desperate to locate another documentary that matches the level of intrigue of the first one you watched.

 Documentaries are a great way to learn about subjects you’re not familiar with and to go deeper into ones you are.
 Viewing documentaries can broaden one’s horizons by providing information about situations, topics, and ways of life that one might not encounter otherwise.

 The combination of the “story-telling” element with the visuals in documentaries makes for an engaging medium that is also informative and educational.
-It’s lot simpler for me to focus on them than it is on a book or a lecture.
-Do your own study beyond what you see on documentaries because they may offer information with a certain viewpoint.
+It’s a lot simpler for me to focus on them than it is on a book or a lecture.
+Do your study beyond what you see in documentaries because they may offer information with a certain viewpoint.

 There is no shortage of interesting things to try out in the world, and once you find a pastime that truly speaks to you, you’ll probably want to commit a lot of time to it.
 Hobbies are something you do because they bring you personal satisfaction and are an integral part of your life.
 Their presence can be beneficial because they can introduce you to different ideas and viewpoints.

 Taking up a challenging hobby is a surefire approach to developing a commitment to the activity.
 When you aren’t pushed, boredom sets in and you stop participating.
 See if you love any of the activities described here by giving one a shot.
 Spending time on hobbies you enjoy and that challenge you to grow as a person is a great way to keep your mind sharp since they provide the same kind of stimulation for your brain that socializing does for extroverts.